gradle/gradle/design-docs/features/composite-build/tooling-api-model/task-execution/README.md

 - test that a task can be executed in a build with a single participant.
 - test that a task can be executed in a build with multiple participants.
 - throws exception when task execution requested on a build with is not part of the composite
+- test that a task can be selected with a Launchable

 ### Documentation